 To introduce the idea to your partner you might say:

 - I’m thinking about reading Come As You Are by Emily Nagoski.
 Any interest in reading it together, setting a date, and then talking about it?

 - I want to start a book club for queer erotica.
 Any interest in being part of it?

 Not a big reader?
 If you’re feeling especially spicy, you might start a porn viewing club.
 Or, an audio-erotica group.
-Or, maybe you turn on a sex education podcast like Bad in Bed, The Plug Podcast, or Sex With Dr. Jess.
+Or, maybe you turn on a sex education podcast like b-Vibe's The Plug Podcast, Bad in Bed, or Sex with Dr. Jess

 This is a good sex resolution whether you already have a solid collection of nightstand goodies, or haven’t yet explored the joys available through pleasure products.

 Sex toys are products that are designed to provide stimulation that the human body is physically not able to provide.
 For example, some vibrate, some offer hands-free penetration, some let you play with temperatures, and some add in a bit of that kinkiness.
 To be clear: The goal of these toys is to help you find the perfect combination of intensities, stimulations, and sensations that give you the orgasm you’ve been yearning for!
 Plus, it also helps you guide your partner to pleasure you in your own way - everyone’s different!

 Are you somebody who has already brought a goal-oriented mindset to your sex life?
 This year, give yourself the gift of goal-less romps.